jeffboody/libnn/docs/tutorial.md

 outputs exist in the range 0.0 to 1.0 which makes the logistic function a good choice.

+The vanishing gradient problem may occur for the tanh and logistic functions because the gradient approaches zero when the input is large.
+This problem is more likely to occur in the earlier layers of a deep neural network.
+If this occurs it is recommended to use the ReLU function instead which does not cause small gradients.

 ReLU (Rectified Linear Unit)

 	f(x)  = max(0, x)